Green Finance and Carbon Emissions: A Nonlinear and Interaction Analysis Using Bayesian Additive Regression Trees: Methodology

 \subsubsection{SHapley Additive exPlanations}

-SHAP (SHapley Additive exPlanations) is grounded in the game-theoretic concept of Shapley values, which were originally proposed for model explanation by Štrumbelj \& Kononenko \cite{strumbelj2011general,strumbelj2014explaining}.
-However, the approach only gained widespread attention after Lundberg \& Lee \cite{lundberg2017unified} introduced SHAP as a unified framework for feature attribution.
-Their work not only rebranded the method but also extended its theoretical foundations, connecting Shapley values with other model-agnostic interpretability techniques such as LIME.
+SHAP (SHapley Additive exPlanations) is a method grounded in the game-theoretic concept of Shapley values, which were originally proposed for model explanation by \cite{strumbelj2011general,strumbelj2014explaining}.
+However, the approach only gained widespread attention after \cite{lundberg2017unified} introduced SHAP as a unified framework for feature attribution.
+Their work not only rebranded the method but also extended its theoretical foundations, connecting Shapley values with other model-agnostic interpretability techniques such as LIME \cite{ribeiro2016why}.

 SHAP treats features as ``players" in a cooperative game, where the model prediction is the ``payout" to be fairly distributed among them.
 The contribution of each feature is defined as its average marginal contribution across all possible coalitions of features.
 Formally, the Shapley value for feature $j$, given a prediction function $f$ and input $x$, is defined as: